Shirisha1524/codsoft_task1_myportfolio/README.md

 🎯 Purpose

 To showcase my skills, education, and projects in a professional portfolio website that can be shared with recruiters, companies, and on LinkedIn.

+📬 Contact If you like this project, feel free to ⭐ star the repo!
+You can connect with me on LinkedIn as well.